-Canon 1100D versus Canon M
+Canon 1100D vs Canon M

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS M are two digital cameras that were revealed to the public, respectively, in February 2011 and July 2012.
 The 1100D is a DSLR, while the Canon M is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the Canon M provides 17.9 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the Canon M provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is considerably smaller (45 percent) than the Canon 1100D.
 Moreover, the Canon M is substantially lighter (40 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the Canon M are weather-sealed.